Today we’ll be reviewing 14 of the best walking shoes for overpronation and flat feet.

 Symptoms of overpronation

-You may have pain in your feet, legs, hips or back after walking or running.
+- You may have issues in your feet, legs, hips or back after walking or running.

 Take out a pair of your sneakers or walking shoes.
 Does the inside edge of the outsole show uneven or heavier wear?
 Do your shoes tilt inward when placed on a flat surface?
 If you answered yes, then you most likely overpronate.